outpaddling/libxtend/README.md

 and community could extend it by developing a limitless set of library functions such as strcmp() to make C programming as easy as programming in more complex languages, albeit not quite as pretty.
 Adding features to a compiler makes it bigger and slower.
-Changing a compiler is hard, but for the compiler developers and the users.
-Changing a library function is orders of magnitude easier.
-So math functions like sin() and cos(), and I/O functions like printf() are not built into the C compiler, unlike the equivalents in Fortran, and many other languages.
+Modifying a compiler is hard for both the compiler developers and the users.
+Modifying a library function is orders of magnitude easier.
+In C, math functions like sin() and cos(), and I/O functions like printf() are not built into, or even recognized by the compiler, unlike the equivalents in Fortran, and many other languages.
-There are a few exceptions, e.g. modern C compilers contain some syntax checks for library functions such as printf(), since their variable argument lists are hard to debug otherwise.
+There are a few exceptions, e.g. modern C compilers contain some syntax checks for standard library functions such as printf(), since their variable argument lists are hard to debug otherwise.

+Note that many standard library functions *are* defined by the C standard, to ensure portability of most real code, not just the minimal syntax handled by the compiler.

 Many excellent libraries exist for specific purposes such as generating hash values, mathematics computations, etc.